NonnyH/alx-low_level_programming/0x00-hello_world/README.md

-Preprocess and save to another file
+Compile file but do not link